 - Provide consular services for Canadians in the UK and Ireland

 Canadians and individuals with a valid Canadian residence permit who are in the United Kingdom or Ireland can go to the embassy for a new passport or a travel permit, for proof of their nationality (citizenship certificate), notarial documents and for the termination/reporting of Canadian nationality or the status of landed immigrant.
 The High Commission and embassy are also available 24 hours a day for emergency assistance to Canadian citizens and persons with a valid Canadian residence permit.

-- Maintaining the relationship between the Canadian and the British and Irish authorities
+- Maintaining the relationship between the Canadian and the British and European authorities

 The United Kingdom, Ireland and Canada have strong political and historical ties.
 These countries are all equally committed to human rights and multilateral cooperation.
 The Canadian government supports various legal bodies in The Hague, with the aim of ending international conflicts.
 Canada is also permanently represented in the OPCW, the chemical weapons ban organisation based in The Hague.

 The United Kingdom is the country with the third largest volume of investment in Canada.
 Conversely, the United Kingdom is an attractive country for investments from Canada.
 The High Commission gives practical advice on the British market to Canadian companies that want to export to the UK, establish themselves there or start a joint venture with a British company.
 The High Commission and embassies also support British, Irish, and other European entrepreneurs and investors who want to do business in Canada.